Xilinx/Vitis-AI/model_zoo/models/classification/pt_vehicle-make-classification/README.md

 # Features

-The notable features of the SemanticFPN:
+The notable features of the model:

 1. **Residual Neural Networks (ResNets)**.
 2. **Localization**.